lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 (see [Strike, sec.
 6.4.3](#643-strike)).
 To target a retainer with a ranged strike, the striking minion must announce his intended target when the strike is announced.

+Ⓡ Damage done to retainers is not "unpreventable" nor "undodgable", although there are few effects that allow a retainer to prevent damage or dodge strikes.

 ### 6.5.
 Torpor